Also known as: knee drive jump, single-leg lunge jump, plyo lunge jump, lunge jump, knee-drive lunge

 What is Lunge Knee Drive with Single Leg Jump?

-The Lunge Knee Drive with Single Leg Jump is a hard, plyometric single-leg exercise that combines a loaded lunge with an explosive knee drive and jump.
-It primarily targets the quadriceps, hamstrings, glutes and calves, demanding strength, balance and controlled landing mechanics.
+Lunge Knee Drive with Single Leg Jump is a hard plyometric single-leg exercise that adds an explosive knee drive to a loaded lunge.
+It targets the quadriceps, glutes, hamstrings and calves, improving power, balance and single-leg stability for advanced trainees.

 How to Do Lunge Knee Drive with Single Leg Jump

-2. Load the front leg: Hinge slightly at the hips and press through the front foot to create tension in the glute and hamstring before the jump.
+- Load the front leg: Hinge slightly at the hips and shift weight into the front foot, creating tension in the glute and hamstring before you explode.

-4. Drive the knee: At peak height, drive the opposite knee toward the chest while fully extending the working leg and maintaining balance.
+- Explode upward: Drive forcefully through the front foot’s big toe, swing arms up and drive the opposite knee toward the chest while extending the working leg.

 Muscle Groups